David Earl (actor)

-David Geoffrey Earl (born 10 March 1974) is a British actor and comedian, best known for his comedy character Brian Gittins.
+David Geoffrey Earl is a British actor and comedian, known for his comedy character Brian Gittins.
 He has featured in several projects associated with Ricky Gervais, most notably as Kevin "Kev" Twine in the comedy-drama Derek, and in smaller roles in Extras, After Life and the film Cemetery Junction.
+Gervais considers Earl to be funniest person he knows.

 Earl also works frequently with comic Joe Wilkinson.
 Together they co-wrote and starred in the sitcom Rovers, and the comedy series The Cockfields.
 He also co-wrote and starred in the feature film Brian and Charles where he plays an isolated inventor who builds a robot.
 He is famous for his mid life crisis humour and constant threats of moving house and a new life.

 Early life

-Earl was born in Crawley West Sussex, on 10 March 1974.
-Before undertaking acting roles, Earl worked as a gardener, a greenkeeper at a golf club, a van driver delivering building tools, and a window cleaner.
+Earl was born in Crawley, West Sussex.
+Before undertaking acting roles, Earl worked as a gardener.

 Comedy career

 One of Earl's earliest online videos featured him playing a character called Graham, which he sent to a friend who showed it to Ricky Gervais and Stephen Merchant.
 They liked the video and Gervais asked Earl to play an obsessive fan, based on the character from the video, who talks to Andy Millman in a pub in an episode of Extras.
 Around this time Earl played Tony Queen in the film The Penalty King.

 Earl went on to create a number of online videos in character as Brian Gittins and played this role in the film Cemetery Junction.
 In 2012 a sitcom pilot entitled Gittins was broadcast on Channel 4.
 In the pilot Gittins works as a taxi driver: previously the character had been a cafe owner and this discrepancy is highlighted in an episode of the podcast Flatshare Slamdown, in which Earl appears as Brian.
 He releases regular Brian Gittins and Friends podcasts.

 Another of Earl's characters is Steve "Cumbo" Cumberland, who features in a number of online videos, including a Channel 4 Comedy Blaps series, co-written with Brett Goldstein.

 In 2011, Earl was revealed to be the person behind the popular Twitter account of Peter Thraft, a supposed sex therapist.